 We took our color measurements after calibration, using the 'Movie' Picture Mode and Local Dimming set to 'Low.'
 In order to take our lightness measurements, we disabled PC Mode Dimming in the TV's service menu, and then activated PC Mode.

-The Q70R has excellent black uniformity.
-There is no visible backlight bleed in the native black uniformity picture, and almost no blooming around the test cross in the black uniformity picture with local dimming.
-This performance is a significant improvement over last year's Q8FN.
+The Samsung Q70R has remarkable black uniformity, although this may vary between units.
+There's no visible backlight bleed in the native black uniformity picture and almost no blooming around the test cross with local dimming enabled.

-Unfortunately, just like the Q90R, the TV's local dimming can't be completely disabled using the normal settings menu.
+Unfortunately, the TV's local dimming can't be completely disabled using the normal settings menu.
 In order to measure the native black uniformity, we had to disable PC Mode Dimming in the TV's service menu, and then activate PC Mode.

-The Q70R has very good reflection handling.
-It has a semi-gloss screen finish that can diminish reflections.
-Unfortunately, when compared to last year's Q8FN this performance is not as good.
-In most rooms, there shouldn't be any issues, but if you have a room with lots of windows, the reflections on the screen might become bothersome.
+The Samsung Q70R has decent reflection handling.
+Its semi-gloss coating helps to diminish reflections, but when compared to the Samsung Q8FN/Q8/Q8F QLED 2018, its performance isn't as good.
+You shouldn't have any issues in most rooms, but if you have a room with lots of bright light, the reflections on the screen might become distracting.

-After calibration, the accuracy is excellent.
-The White Balance dE is greatly diminished, and the color dE is so low that even enthusiasts will need a colorimeter to spot the remaining inaccuracies.
-The gamma continues to track the curve well, but some average brightness scenes continue to look slightly darker.
-Finally, the color temperature is a bit warmer than the target of 6500K, but it is hard to notice.
+After calibration, the accuracy is superb.
+The white balance dE improves and you won't be able to spot any color inaccuracies without the aid of a colorimeter.
+The gamma continues to track the curve well, but some scenes continue to look slightly darker.
+Finally, the color temperature is a bit warmer than the target of 6500K, but it's hard to notice.

 You can see our recommended settings here.

 480p content, like DVDs, is handled well, with no obvious upscaling artifacts.